Role

 Microbial colonisation of medical device materials (biofilms)

 Microbial contamination caused by biofilms is a major global challenge, costing $4tn per annum across all industries, exerting economic, social, and environmental impact.
 Global business spends considerable resources on microbial contamination prevention and eradication technologies.
-Bacteria colonise surfaces by aggregating to form biofilms, which makes them resistant to antimicrobials and extremely difficult to remove.
+Microbes colonise surfaces by aggregating to form biofilms, which makes them resistant to antimicrobials and extremely difficult to remove.
 Bacterial infections caused by colonisation of implanted medical devices act as a driver of serious infections and current strategies to control them are limited to debridement, device removal and aggressive antibiotic treatment.
 Therefore, it is critical that medical device materials be developed with antibiofilm properties to reduce the incidence and severity of infections.

 Biofilm standards